kai-logic/howto-build-vdt-applications/README.md

-# Vidispine Vue-Django Starter Template
+# Vidispine Content Viewer
-A starter template for quickly building user interfaces ontop of Vidispine API
+A content viewer for inpecting the Vidispine API

-## Prerequisites
+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 For everything to run smoothly you'll need Python 3, Node and Yarn (or NPM) installed.

 ### Python
-#### Using OSX:
+#### Using MacOS:
 ```
 1. Install Homebrew (https://brew.sh/index_se.html)
 2. brew install python3